joonaspaakko/Batch-Mockup-Smart-Object-Replacement-photoshop-script/readme.md

 ### 4. Dialogs interrupt the batch process

 There are 3 dialog types that may interrupt the bathc process.
 All of them should have a checkbox that says either `Don't show on document open` or `Don't show again`, that I would recommend you tick.

+### 5. The last input file sticks around in the output when using noRepeats: true

+Sometimes the smart objects in a mockup have been lifted to the top of the stack or perhaps separated into a labeled folder.
+This usually means that there is a duplicate smartobject somwhere in the document and so when the script runs out of input images, the `target` smart object is hidden, but the duplicate smart object is still there.
+The simplest fix is to change the target to that duplicate smart object instead.